-Goldfish are actually domesticated Prussian carp and they are immensely popular as pets.
+Goldfish are actually domesticated Prussian carp, and they are immensely popular as pets.
 Unfortunately, this popularity has led to millions of these animals dying premature deaths due to improper care.
-The well-known concept of keeping these fish in bowls is an extremely incorrect way of caring for them due to lack of space and build up of ammonia from the fish’s waste.
+The popular idea of keeping these fish in bowls is an extremely incorrect way of caring for them due to lack of space and build-up of ammonia from the fish’s waste.

 Red-eared sliders can grow relatively large and require a large aquarium or pond to thrive, which many owners are not prepared for.
 Turtles are overwhelmingly available in the pet trade but most will die prematurely.
 There are many different types of turtles and all have pretty long lifespans.
-Here are some popular species people keep:
+Here are some popular species people keep and their typical lifespans:

 - Sulcata tortoise: 70+ years

-- Box turtle: 50 years with some captive specimens allegedly reaching 100 years.
+- Box turtle: 50 years with some captive specimens allegedly reaching 100 years

-- Red-eared slider: 30-50 years
+- Red-eared slider: 30 to 50 years

 - Snapping turtle: 40 years

 Not all parrots, also known as hookbills, have long lifespans.
 Some smaller birds even have an average longevity of under 20 years.
-Other small and medium-sized parrots often live on average to 15-30 years.
+Other small and medium-sized parrots often live on average 15 to 30 years.
 Of course, the largest parrots are famous for their impressive lifespans and easily out-living their owners.

-- African grey- 50-90 years
+- African grey: 50 to 90 years

-- Umbrella Cockatoo- 70+ years
+- Umbrella Cockatoo: 70+ years

-- Scarlet macaw- 70+ years
+- Scarlet macaw: 70+ years

-- Amazon parrot- 50+ years
+- Amazon parrot: 50+ years

 4. Koi Fish

-Luckily for koi, they are culturally kept in appropriately-sized ponds instead of small tanks and bowls that are popular for their goldfish relatives.
+Luckily for koi, they are culturally kept in appropriately sized ponds instead of small tanks and bowls that are popular for their goldfish relatives.
 This has allowed many individuals to achieve longer lifespans.
-While the generally accepted range is 50 years, many have been reported to reach 100 years and one famous fish, Hanako, was estimated to be over 200 years old.
+While the generally accepted range is 50 years, many have been reported to reach 100 years, and one famous fish, Hanako, was estimated to be over 200 years old.

 In Southeast Asian countries, Asian elephants are traditionally kept by workers called mahouts.
 Elephant longevity is somewhat compromised in captivity, although some individuals have lived past the expected age of 50.
-In the wild and in some captive worker situations, some individuals have been reported to reach 70-100 years old.
+In the wild and in some captive worker situations, some individuals have been reported to reach 70 to 100 years old.

 6. Black Corals

 Most people have not heard of black corals or are even familiar with what corals are in the home marine aquarium.
-Corals are actually small, colonial polyps that exist together on a skeleton forming the beautiful 'plant-like' organisms that comprise coral reefs.
+Corals are actually small, colonial polyps that exist together on a skeleton forming the beautiful "plant-like" organisms that comprise coral reefs.

 7. Sea Urchins